Rab (company): Recent history

 Rab Carrington retired in 2007.
 The firm, along with competitor Lowe Alpine, were later both purchased by Equip Outdoor Technologies.

-Clothing
+Clothing and Gear

 Rab's down jackets, sleeping bags and expedition wear are designed with cold weather in mind, and employ European goose and duck down that is certified to the Responsible Down Standard.
 A fluorocarbon-free water repellence treatment is also applied to the down used in clothing and sleeping bags in order to reduce water saturation.
 Like nearly all outerwear manufacturers, Rab also uses synthetic insulation, both alone and in conjunction with down.